ibm-cloud-docs/event-notifications/en-templates.md

 {{/if}}
 ```

-### Contains Helper
+### Contains helper
 {: #contains-helper}

-The contains helper allows users to check whether there is a specific word in any of the fields of the payload.
+The contains helper allows you to check whether there is a specific word in any of the fields of the payload.

-#### Example:
+#### Example
 {: #example-contains-helper}

 ```